Sujitha-A/Capstone_2-Numerical_Programming_in_Python/README.md

 The goal is to help app developers and marketers:
 - Identify features common in successful apps
-- Understand user sentiment and feedback trends
+- Understand user sentiment and rating trends
 - Optimize app design and pricing strategies
 - Benchmark performance across categories